ArthurJJ/LanguageDetector/README.md

 Executing Ldetect.py without any argument or with the --help option will display additional instructions

 Ldetect_GUIver is the GUI version using tkinter

+Results for long texts are good (obviously), short sentences can have incorrect evaluations